chimay/wheel/README.md

 ## What is it ?

 Wheel is a navigation plugin written in classical Vimscript, to remain compatible with both Vim and Neovim.
-It is file group oriented and makes abundant use of dedicated buffers, in which you can filter and select elements.
+It is file group oriented and makes abundant use of prompt completion and dedicated buffers, in which you can filter and select elements.

 ## What does it look like ?
 ### Main menu